hrb90/slick-mongoose/README.md

 ## Contributing

-The sidebar text explaining what's going on in the visualization lives in `explanation.ts`; pull requests to improve the explanatory text are welcome.
+The sidebar text explaining what's going on in the visualization lives in `explanation.ts`; pull requests to improve the explanatory text are encouraged!

-You should probably not touch (or read...) any of the code in the other files, but if you insist on it, you can run some smell tests with `npm test`.
+The code in the other files is poorly documented and has very little test coverage, but if you want to tinker,

+`npm install`
+`npm test`.

+## What's where

 `geom.ts` implements some basic computational geometry primitives.